Frequently asked questions from investors

 Internal rate of return is a highly objective indicator of an investment’s performance that measures the investment’s returns and value over time relative to the invested amount.

-The share of capital called up relative to the total fund capital subscribed
+The proportion of capital called up relative to the total fund capital subscribed

 A ratio of the cumulative amount of a fund’s distribution to the amount of capital called up

-The ratio of fund capital to capital called up
+A ratio of a fund’s capital value to the amount of capital called up

-The ratio of the sum of fund capital value and cumulative amount of fund distribution to the amount of capital called up.
-It is used as an indicator of a fund’s performance before the end of its lifetime.
+A ratio of the sum of a fund’s capital value and the cumulative amount of the fund’s distribution to the amount of capital called up.
+It is used as an indicator of a fund’s performance before the end of its lifetime

 p. a. (per annum)